NCATS-Tangerine/biolink-beacon/README.md

 # Biolink Beacon

 A knowledge beacon implementation for the Monarch Biolink API (https://api.monarchinitiative.org/api/).
-A disease, phenotype, and gene ontology.
+A biomedical data source containing information about diseases, phenotypes, and genes, and the relations between them.

 ## Running with Docker